Mike's musical career

 The Length

-Ex-Caprice guitarist Steve and I got back together and recruited vocalist Rob, and then went on the hunt for a drummer.
+Ex-Caprice guitarist Steve (of whom more later) and I got back together and recruited vocalist Rob, and then went on the hunt for a drummer.
 We got down to three - George was only capable of playing one beat, in one time, rather like one of those Duracell drumming rabbits.
 I can't remember why the second one didn't make it, but the third was Kashmir, who was inexperienced but enthusiastic and obviously talented.
 We decided to go for original and I was once again songwriter, which I'd rather missed.
 Among our appearances was an entry in the Tamworth Battle of the Bands - we didn't win through our heat, but the quality of the bands that night was excellent and I suspect it was a hard job to judge it.

 Um